telerik/kendo-ui-core/docs-aspnet-mvc/tutorials/tutorial-kendo-music-store/music-store-web/kendo-music-store-web-setup.md

 Also, in the `Debug` mode the bundler does not include minified files by default.

-The example below demonstrates the making of a bundle from the Kendo UI `.css` files.
+The following example demonstrates the making of a bundle from the Kendo UI `.css` files.

 ###### Example